 - Approval of the design, receiving payment, sending design files.

-Of course, this process is very different for large projects, as well as designers who work in studios or large corporations.
+Of course, this process is very different for large projects, as well as for designers who work in studios or large corporations.
 But it will give you an understanding of what you will face in the first days of real work.

 You can acquire web design skills on your own or through preparatory courses.
 At the beginning of my journey, I chose the latter.